AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

 Fn::GetAtt

--   OrderId: the order ID of the dedicated host.
+-   OrderId: the order ID.
 -   DedicatedHostIds: the list of dedicated host IDs.

 ## Examples